 The reduced number of participants allows a close contact with professors as well, who use to respond in a generous way, helping participants to increase their career improvement opportunities.

-One of our main goals is the job placement of our specialist professionals, who can address global problems and take important roles in the most relevant architecture offices, urban and landscape planning or make contributions in fields such as environmental science, emergency housing or critique of architecture.
+One of our main goals is the job placement of our specialist professionals, who can address global problems and take crucial roles in the most relevant architecture offices.
+They can also make an important impact in urban, landscaping planning and make contributions in fields such as environmental science, emergency housing or critique of architecture.

-The MCH Office will give support and help to participants in their search of new positions, based on their performance during the course.
+The MCH Office will provide support and help to participants in their search of new positions, based on their performance throughout the course.

 MCH is keen on teamwork because it is the way offices and research labs function today.